 The critical voice is formed from negative and stressful experiences in childhood.
 Children pick up negative attitudes from their parents and internalise them.
 Children also pick up negative views that the parents have of themselves.
 Your inner critical voice will use similar phrases to those that you heard regularly in childhood.
 These phrases could also arise from negative experiences with other figures in childhood, like siblings or classmates.
 Clinical psychologist Lisa Firestone describes this in her article for The Huffington Post, Your Critical Inner Voice: Are You Letting It Sabotage Your Relationships:

 "Just as positive childhood experiences lead to confidence, ability and optimism, negative experiences lead us to low self-esteem, self-destructive behaviors and pessimism"

 3. Change how you act on the critical voice

 Try to concentrate on not engaging in behavior which supports the critical voice.
 This could involve challenging the voice and doing the opposite.
-For example, at a party you see someone that you want to introduce yourself to.
-However your critical voice might comment; that person would not want to speak to someone like you.
-How has your inner critical voice formed that opinion if you have never spoken never spoken to that person before.
+For example, at a party, you see someone that you want to introduce yourself to.
+However, your critical voice might comment; that person would not want to speak to someone like you.
+How has your inner critical voice formed that opinion if you have never spoken to that person before.
 If you find it more effective, actually tell yourself this.
 You could take it a step further and go and introduce yourself to that person.
 Remember the critical voice also encourages you to take part in destructive behavior.
-At that same party it might be encouraging you to have one to many drinks.
+At that same party, it might be encouraging you to have one too many drinks.
 This could be challenged with considering that you have enough personality to interact with friends without another drink and you will feel better in the morning.

 4. Use positive affirmations